 A few shops we always make a point to stop by:

-Malaprops Bookstore — a book mecca of the U.S. South.
+Malaprops Bookstore — A book mecca of the U.S. South.
 This store is always one of my favorite independent bookstores to visit.
-They have a fantastic selection, great staff picks, a solid local authors shelf, and they have a cafe attached if you need a drink.
+They have a fantastic selection, great staff picks, a solid local authors shelf, and they have a café attached if you need a drink.

 Malaprops Bookstore is located at 55 Haywood Street.

-L.O.F.T. — this quirky gift shop is so much fun.
+L.O.F.T. — This quirky gift shop is so much fun.
 Just a selection of things I saw on my most recent visit: an entire shelf of products dedicated to Dolly Parton, a huge selection of witty coffee mugs, candles poured into soda cans, and a cat scratcher that looks like a DJ station.

 L.O.F.T. is located at 53 Broadway Street.

 If you are overwhelmed by the selection of foods in Asheville (so many restaurants and so little time!) a food tour is likely the perfect solution for you.
+And that’s how we recommend you spend your afternoon.

 We’ve done a food tour through Eating Asheville before and absolutely loved it.
 We had everything from pizza to Ethiopian cuisine to arepas.
 The restaurant selections change from time to time, but I’m sure no matter what restaurants you get to visit it is always a blast.